thespicyy/Bombparty/README.md

 # Support
 My script is far from being perfect.
 Therefore, if you have any recommendations to improve it, do not hesitate.

+# Solutions to the patch
+Simply create a function to input the keys rather than copying them to the clipboard

 Thank you,
 The Spicy